BryceWitte/brycewitte/README.md

 ## About Me

-- I'm currently learning
+- I'm currently learning Computer Science at BYUI.
-- My goals are to eventually
+- My goals are to eventually become a video game progammer making video games for all ages.
-- Ask me about
+- Ask me about why I wish to make video games.

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Proficient in: Programming Langauges, Web Development, and other Computer Scienece related technologies.
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: Communication, Patience, Reasoning,

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
+- Here is my [[LinkedIn](https://www.linkedin.com/in/bryce-witte-796aab345/)](Your LinkedIn Profile Link) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding!